-Throughout history, mythology has been full of mysterious horned creatures, like unicorns, devils, and jackalopes.
-Though these creatures don’t actually exist, there is some basis for the lore.
-A popular theory is that the myths of unicorns and the like could be an entirely legitimate medical condition – a type of tumor known as a cutaneous horn.
+Throughout history, mythology has been full of mysterious horned creatures like unicorns, devils, and jackalopes.
+Though these creatures don’t exist, there is some basis for the lore.
+A popular theory is that the myths of unicorns and other could be an entirely legitimate medical condition: a type of tumor known as a cutaneous horn.

 A cutaneous horn is exactly what it sounds like.
 A horn, growing out of the head or ears of a mammal that doesn’t usually have horns.
-Even more terrifying; they’re more common in humans than they are in animals.
+Even more terrifying is that they’re more common in humans than they are in other animals.

 In most cases, cutaneous horns are a form of a skin tumor.
 They occur when a buildup of excess keratin, the protein that forms hair, skin, and nails, protrudes through the skin.
 Unlike most tumors, however, cutaneous horns are uniquely shaped.
 They resemble, in both appearance and texture, a tiny conical antler.

-Though usually small, a few centimeters long at the most, there have been reported cases of cutaneous horns reaching amazing lengths.
+Though usually small — typically a few centimeters long at the most — there have been reported cases of cutaneous horns reaching amazing lengths.